Out of This Club: Production and release

 "Out of This Club" was written by its featured artists R. Kelly and Jamal "Polow da Don" Jones, with the former also producing and arranging it.
-The song marks the third time the Pussycat Dolls collaborated with the record producer, who previously produced "Buttons" from PCD (2005) and "Whatcha Think About That" of Doll Domination (2008).
+The song marks the third time The Pussycat Dolls collaborated with the record producer, who previously produced "Buttons" from PCD (2005) and "Whatcha Think About That" of Doll Domination (2008).
 The vocals were recorded by Ian Mereness, Abel Garibaldi, Jeff Meeks, and Eric Schlotzer at The Chocolate Factory in Chicago, Illinois.
 It was mixed by Dave Pensado and Jaycen Joshua, with Kelly providing additional assistance.
 It was programmed by Mereness, Meeks, and Schlotzer.
-Guitars are played by Donnie Lyle and Patrick Hayes.
-Kelly appears courtesy of Jive Records.
+Guitars were played by Donnie Lyle and Patrick Hayes.
+Kelly appeared courtesy of Jive Records.
 In August 2008, Rap-Up first reported that "Out of This Club" would be included in the group's second studio album Doll Domination (2008).
 The song impacted US urban contemporary airplay stations on October 12, 2008, following the release of the album's second single "Whatcha Think About That".
-The release of "Out Of This Club" followed Kelly's acquittal of possessing child pornography in 2002 by a couple of months.
+Its followed Kelly's acquittal of possessing child pornography in 2002 by a couple of months.

 Composition and reception

 Musically, "Out of This Club" is a R&B song that runs for a total of four minutes and eight seconds.
 Described as a "mid-tempo jam", production is set to 34 beats per minute, and contains "rudimentary piano melodies" and a "plush beat", which results in the song sounding saccharine, lively, and sassy.
 The vocals are "layered on top of one another in a cascading fashion", with the artists using slang terms such as "conversate".
-Lyrically, Scherzinger pleads Kelly "to settle down after a wild life" and prefers to make love outside the club.
+Lyrically, Nicole Scherzinger pleads Kelly "to settle down after a wild life" and prefers to make love outside the club.
 According to Joey Guerra from the Houston Chronicle, Scherzinger is tired of the "seedy stripper life", while Kelly is a sugar daddy who is fed-up of the party lifestyle, which is exemplified by the lyrics, "I drank enough / I danced enough / I partied enough / I sweated enough".
 Critics have noted that "Out of This Club" is a possible sequel to Usher's "Love In This Club" (2008).
 Polow da Don's rap line, "If you ain't got no money, take your broke ass home" is sampled from Fergie's "Glamorous" (2007), which he had previously produced.